Milan Babić: Trial and plea bargain

 In December 2002, Babić was unexpectedly revealed as a witness against Slobodan Milošević as part of his plea bargain, testifying before the ICTY that Milošević had been personally involved in the war in Croatia.
 The following November, he was charged with five counts of crimes against humanity and violations of the laws and customs of war.
 Although he did not initially enter a plea, he pleaded guilty on 27 January 2004 to one count of crime against humanity in an apparent plea bargain with ICTY prosecutors under which the remaining charges were dropped.
-He expressed "shame and remorse" in a public statement and declared that he had acted to relieve the collective shame of the Croatian Serbs, asking his "Croatian brothers to forgive their Serb brothers" for their actions.
+He expressed "shame and remorse" in a public statement and declared that he had acted to relieve the collective burden of guilt of the Croatian Serbs, asking his "Croatian brothers to forgive their Serb brothers" for their actions.
 His confession to the charge of persecution, a crime against humanity, marked a major victory for the ICTY prosecutors, as Babić was, prior to his death, the only participant in the Croatian war to admit guilt.
 His testimony was of great importance to the prosecution in bolstering their contention that Milošević was the main actor in the "joint criminal enterprise" in Croatia.

 In his own trial, Babić gave testimony that was used to indict Milošević.
 The former also appeared at the trial of the latter to give evidence.
-In one case, Milošević denied that he supported Babić by quoting transcripts of his tapped telephone, where he referred to Babić as "an idiot", "ordinary scum" and "Tudjman's trump."
+In one case, Milošević denied that he supported Babić by quoting transcripts of his tapped telephone, where he referred to Babić as "an idiot", "ordinary scum" and "Tuđman's trump."

 In June 2004, Babić was sentenced to 13 years in prison after the court rejected the prosecutors' recommendation for an 11-year sentence.
 The court found him more responsible than the prosecutor characterized him as, but also gave Babić credit for voluntarily surrendering and pleading guilty.
 The court found that while "Babić was not the prime mover ...
 Babić chose to remain in power and provided significant support for the persecutions."
 Babić was sent to a secret location in Great Britain to serve his sentence, which was an unprecedented move by the court.
 This led to speculations that Babić had been given a privileged treatment in exchange for his testimony against other defendants.
 The official justification given for not disclosing his location was concern for his safety from people against whom he testified.

 Fellow Serb leaders and commanders that Babić accused for war crimes in Croatia, during his trial in The Hague, involved Slobodan Milošević, Milan Martić, Jovica Stanišić, Franko Simatović, and Momčilo Krajišnik.